Kronuz/Xapiand/README.md

 ## A RESTful Search Engine

-Xapiand aims to be: A Highly Available Distributed RESTful Search and Storage Engine built for the Cloud and with Data Locality in mind.
+Xapiand aims to be: A Modern Highly Available Distributed RESTful Search and Storage Engine built for the Cloud and with Data Locality in mind.

 * HTTP RESTful API:
 	* Document oriented.